kyma-incubator/examples/personservice/README.md

 }
 ```

-Kyma injects service bindings (including Remote Environments) as Environment Variables to be able to mimic this behavior locally the package "dotenv" can be used. it basically converts the contents of a ".env" (no filename, literally ".env") to normal environment variables that can be accessed through `process.env.environment_variable_name` in your code.
+Kyma injects service bindings (including Applications) as Environment Variables.
+To be able to mimic this behavior locally the package `dotenv` can be used.
+It basically converts the contents of a `.env` (no file extension, literally ".env") to normal environment variables that can be accessed through `process.env.environment_variable_name` in your code.
 Sample for that would be (getting the internal URL of the API Connector pointing to the Remote Environment):

 ```
 require('dotenv').config();